aksharrsharma/foodDeliveryPlatform/README.md

 ## Start the app
-1. download/unzip open in vscode
+1. Download/unzip open in vscode.
-2. open the terminal and enter 'npm i'
+2. Open the terminal and enter 'npm i'
-3. in the terminal and enter 'nodemon app' to start the app
+3. In the terminal and enter 'nodemon app' to start the app.
-4. in chrome search up 'localhost:3000'
+4. In chrome search up 'localhost:3000'.

 ## Sprint 2 (LATEST VERSION!)
 ### Edit an existing item